Pungyeon/clean-go-article/README.md

 }
 ```

-Let's assume that we are writing to a file when our application is running, but we don't want to write to a new file for all tests which invokes this function.
-Therefore, we can implement a new mock type, which will basically do nothing.
-Essentially, this is just basic dependency injection and mocking, but the point is that it is extremely easy to use in go:
+Let's assume that we are writing to a file when our application is running, but we don't want to write to a new file for all tests that invoke this function.
+We can implement a new mock type that will basically do nothing.
+Essentially, this is just basic dependency injection and mocking, but the point is that it is extremely easy to achieve in Go:

 ```go
 type NullWriter struct {}